Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/BasicDocker/step2/step2En.md

 # What you'll learn on this lab

-1.Learn How to create a `Tag Docker Image` in order to select the desired `Image` for `pushing` to Dockerhub or other containers.
-In this case, we will push it to our own machine.
-Additionally, everyone is required to add a `Tag Version` to the `Image`.
+1.Learn How to create a `Tag for your Docker Image` in order to select the desired `Image` for `pushing` to Dockerhub or other containers registries.
+In this case, we will push it to our own local registry on the current machine.
+Additionally, everyone is required to add a `Tag Version` to the `Image` for version control

 # Tasks to be done